Companies Act, 1961

 (viii) Jack Hirsh.

-the Annual General Meeting in 1968 the President elect shall become the
+19. Commencing from the Annual General Meeting in 1968 the President elect shall become the President.

 (b) Honorary Secretary